-ITSC 1316 - LINUX INSTALLATION AND CONFIGURATION
+Prerequisites: ITSC 1316 - LINUX INSTALLATION AND CONFIGURATION

-ITSC 2380 - COOPERATIVE EDUCATION - COMPUTER & INFORMATION SCIENCES, GENERAL the supervision of the college and the employer, the student combines classroom learning with work experience.
-Includes a lecture component.
+ITSC 2380 - COOPERATIVE EDUCATION - COMPUTER & INFORMATION SCIENCES, GENERAL

 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
-Under
+Under the supervision of the college and the employer, the student combines classroom learning with work experience.
+Includes a lecture component.